 The key management personnel are the officers of the Corporation and the members of the Board of Directors of the Corporation.
 They control in the aggregate less than 1% of the voting shares of the Corporation.

-Key management personnel compensation includes the following for the three periods ended June 30, 2019 and 2018:
+Key management personnel compensation includes the following for the three-month and six-month periods ended September 30, 2019 and 2018: